 Begin your hike through Washoe Meadows State Park at the trailhead on Lake Tahoe Boulevard, between Tahoe Mountain Road and the Lake Valley Fire District Station.

-This hiking trail is about as straightforward as they come at Lake Tahoe.
+This hiking trail is relatively straightforward compared to other similarly less traveled trails at Lake Tahoe.
 It’s easy to follow and generally comprised of a hard-packed sandy walkway occasionally lined with granite rocks.
 Just stick to the main thoroughfare and you’ll easily make your way to the turnaround point while hiking alternatively in and out of meadows and forested areas.
 Along the way you’ll be able to read a handful of interpretive signs, cross a couple of foot bridges, and hopefully spot a wide variety of Sierra Nevada wildflowers and birds.

 I can’t emphasize enough, however, that this park is best saved for hiking during the heart of summer and fall.
 Although there are some beautiful wooden bridges that will help to keep your feet dry, ultimately this park is a meadow and many of the lower portions of the trail can be completely submerged underwater during April, May, and even June, depending on how much snow Tahoe received the prior winter.

 When Lake Tahoe experiences a big snow winter, Washoe Meadows State Park is an excellent place to cross-country ski or snowshoe.
 It’s an ideal location for beginner cross-country skiers since the terrain is mostly flat.
-However, the overall snowpack definitely needs to be of significant quantities because the park is basically located at lake level, which means its at the lowest point in the Lake Tahoe Basin and is slow to accumulate snow.
+However, the overall snowpack definitely needs to be of significant quantities because the park is basically located at lake level, which means it’s at the lowest point in the Lake Tahoe Basin and is slow to accumulate snow.
+Read the aforementioned article for more specific information regarding cross-country skiing and snowshoeing through the park.